gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 }
 ```

-Don't forget to change the constructor of the `LocalInstTracker`
+Don't forget to change the constructor of the `LocalInstTracker`.

 ```cpp
 LocalInstTracker::LocalInstTracker(const LocalInstTrackerParams &p)